yzzyx-network/libretro-script-launcher/README.md

 # libretro-script-launcher

 (Note: I lost one of the source code files, so compiling will result in a broken core; I am working on rewriting the code.
-For the time being, I only have a functional compiled core for x86_64 Linux distributions.
+For the time being, I have a functional compiled core for x86_64 Linux distributions.
 You can find it in Releases!)

 Launch external scripts and programs from Retroarch!